Glimmers of a post-geometric perspective: Introduction

 Spacetime is portrayed in general relativity as a (pseudo-) Riemannian manifold.
 What are the limits of such a classical description?
 Quantum gravitational effects must become important at least when curvature invariants are of order Planck as, for example, in the regions approaching a singularity.
 However, aspects of quantum gravity could be at play already in the low energy theory and at macroscopic scales, if the wavefunction of the metric field fails to be peaked around any classical configuration.

 The classicality of the wavefunction is a known issue in quantum cosmology (see e.g.~\cite{Halliwell:1990uy}), where one usually assumes a strong correlation among the canonical variables so that a classical metric can emerge as a coherent state in the appropriate limit.
 However, such a correlation is not guaranteed to exist nor to be preserved~\cite{Dvali:2017eba,Berezhiani:2020pbv,Dvali:2020etd} during time evolution.
 Typical examples of highly quantum states are those of a system undergoing tunneling.
 The use of instanton methods for bubble nucleation~\cite{Coleman:1980aw} tends to conceal that between the two classical configurations that the instanton interpolates spacetime is not defined in any classical sense.
 In more general situations one could imagine a tunneling that does not even reach a classical configuration eventually.
 Depending on the characteristic time scales, rather than a pathology this could simply represent a peculiar quantum behavior that cannot be captured by classical evolution.
 We speculate that such a non-classical behavior of the gravitational field is a general feature of certain time dependent situations (see Sec.~\ref{sec_constr} below) whose complete and accurate description should thus include deviations from the classical geometrical picture of general relativity.

-In order to explore and better understand these states, in the broad framework of canonical quantum gravity we introduce a distance operator between observers and show that its expectation value displays indeed ``\emph{beyond-Riemannian}" properties.
+We attempt to better understand these states in canonical quantum gravity.
+Together with the three-dimensional metric, the positions of a set of observers which serve as a reference frame are the main canonical variables.
+The corresponding eigenvectors represent classical three-geometries with fields and observers perfectly defined.
+On this basis one can calculate distances between observers with the standard geodesic prescription, which allows to formally define a distance operator in the low energy theory at a non-perturbative level.
+Although dynamical reference frames have already been discussed in quantum gravity (e.g.~\cite{Rovelli:1990ph,Brown:1994py}), the idea of a distance operator is new, to the best of our knowledge.
+The expectation value of the distance operator displays a locally flat limit like standard Riemannian distances but anomalous ``\emph{beyond-Riemannian}" properties at large separations.

 In the rest of this section we provide motivations for this research.
-We dedicate Sec.~\ref{sec_2new} to summarizing the main ideas and the plan of the rest of the paper.
+We dedicate Sec.~\ref{sec_2new} to a more in depth summary and plan of the rest of the paper.